The ‘prior approval’ process only applies to larger single-storey rear extensions.

 This is defined as extending beyond the rear wall of the original house* by:

 - over four and up to eight metres for detached houses; and

 - over three and up to six metres for all other houses

-The scheme relates to planning and is a method of pre-approval; if you wish to build a large extension you must notify the local authority, who will then consult the adjoining neighbours to advise them of your planned development.
+If you wish to build an extension of this size, you must apply to the local authority, who will then consult the adjoining neighbours to advise them of your proposals.

-If your neighbours raise any concerns or objections, the local authority will decide if their objections reveal any impact on the amenity of the neighbouring properties and whether your plans can go ahead.
+If your neighbours raise any concerns or objections, the local authority will be required to determine if the proposal’s impact on the amenity of all adjoining properties is acceptable and, based on this, whether it can go ahead.

-This template can be used by a householder to notify the local planning authority of the intention to build a larger single-storey rear extension as described above.
-Please read the guidance note for help completing the notification.
+A householder can apply online to the local planning authority when they intend to build a larger single-storey rear extension, as described above.

 A planning consultant may help with the smooth running of your extension project.
 To find an accurate consultancy quote, explore Studio Charrette's calculators.

 This means the house as it was first built; or as it stood on 1 July 1948 (if it was built before that date).

 Although you may not have built an extension to the house, a previous owner may have done so.